havesomtea/-NUKER.PYTHON-/README.md

 **Note: please do not change the file directory structure and keep the files how they are once cloned.
 The things that are necessary are images in the root directory and the executable/Python file needs to be in a directory within the root directory!
 What is safe to be deleted are previous versions (archive folder).**

 ### Setup
 **Once you have done that, you need to create your bot application (essentially the bot's account) on the Discord development page.
 There is an excellent guide here: https://discordpy.readthedocs.io/en/latest/discord.html which outlines the steps on how to make your bot application.
+Please also make sure you enable PRIVILEGED INTENTS which you can do here (https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
 Once finished, start the application and copy your token into the application and press ENTER!
 Then you can invite the bot to whoever has annoyed you and you want to nuke and check the COMMANDS section to see what to do (https://github.com/KingWaffleIII/Nuker-Bot#commands-).
 Enjoy!**